sscdelft/sscdelft.github.io/news/_posts/2020-06-10-book-recommendation.md

 We hope you will enjoy the book and all stay healthy.

-Any movie you want to share with us or haven't joined us yet?
+Any movie or book you want to share with us or haven't joined us yet?
 Send us an email now: [SIAMSC-EWI@tudelft.nl].

 [SIAMSC-EWI@tudelft.nl]: mailto:SIAMSC-EWI@tudelft.nl